TEL:+1 213.229.7914

 333 South Grand Avenue, Los Angeles, CA 90071-3197 USA

-Ms. Waldmann maintains a significant pro practice.
-In 2021, she was awarded Gibson Dunn’s Frank Wheat Memorial Award for her contributions to the firm’s pro bono efforts related to policing accountability, including a collaboration with the Leadership Conference Education Fund on a comprehensive report and toolkit on police reform in the United States.
+Frances devotes substantial time to pro bono matters.
+In 2021, she was awarded Gibson Dunn’s Frank Wheat Memorial Award for her contributions to the firm’s efforts related to policing accountability, including a collaboration with the Leadership Conference Education Fund on a comprehensive report and toolkit on police reform in the United States.

-Ms. Waldmann received her law degree from Magdalen College, Oxford.
-She practiced in Gibson Dunn’s London office from 2014 to 2016 and, prior to joining Gibson Dunn, at a leading set of barristers’ chambers.
+Frances received her law degree from Magdalen College, Oxford.
+She practiced in Gibson Dunn’s London office from 2014 to 2016 and, prior to joining Gibson Dunn, at a leading set of barristers’ chambers, appearing in all manner of proceedings, including jury trials and tribunal hearings, as both a sole and junior advocate.
+Frances is a native German speaker and proficient in French.

 Worcester College - University of Oxford - 2009 Masters